kumarvishwajeettrivedi/Symfor-assignment/README.md

 # Campusify Blog Landing Page

-A dynamic blog page built with Next.js 16 and Tailwind CSS.
-It fetches content from a WordPress API, cleans it up, and displays it with proper SEO.
+A dynamic blog page built with Next.js 16 and Tailwind CSS

 ---